 Any concern regarding child protection should be discussed with the Principal, the nominated teacher for

-your child's safety whilst in the school building.
+the child's safety whilst in the school building.

 If you need to enter school at any time during the school hours, please report to the main office first where

-the school secretary will let you in.
+the school administrator will let you in.

 ILLNESS AND INJURY: